loomio/loomio-coop-handbook/communications.md

-# swimming safely in the ocean of Loomio internal communications
+# Swimming in the Ocean of Internal Communications

 Working at Loomio is probably a bit different to other places.
 We’re a decentralised organisation with a very dynamic structure and no explicit chain-of-command.
 This only works by operating in a high-communication environment.

-Because all contributors have access to pretty much everything, anyone can share their insights and expertise.
+All staff have access to pretty much everything, and anyone can share their insights and expertise.
 By swimming in information, we maximise our collective intelligence.
-Sometimes that high volume of information can be overwhelming and it starts to feel more like drowning than swimming.
+But sometimes that high volume of information can be overwhelming and it starts to feel more like drowning than swimming.

 We’re continuously improving our systems to strike the right balance and serve diverse needs.
-There’s a lot of DIY.
 We’re making it up as we go along.
-You’re at least as smart as anyone else here, so if you’ve got something you want to offer don’t wait for permission - just get started and pitch in, preferably with a friend to help :)
+You’re at least as smart as anyone else here, so if you’ve got something you want to offer don’t wait for permission - just get started and pitch in.

+## Loomio is Our Main Communication Tool
+Of couse, we use Loomio extensively internally at Loomio.
+In fact, we have a whole section about just that, so [check it out](https://loomio.gitbooks.io/loomio-cooperative-handbook/content/using_loomio.html).

-## we use Google Drive for collaborative documents
+## Google Drive for collaborative documents

 We use collaborative documents all the time.
 Google Drive handles our word processing, spreadsheets, presentations, and file storage.